 Date of Authorship for this Version

 Mashaw, Jerry L., "How Much of What Quality: A Comment on Conscientious Procedural Design" (1980).
 Faculty Scholarship Series.
-Paper 1154.
+1154.